-CAPEX to Operating Cash Ratio
+What is the CAPEX to Operating Cash Ratio?

-Jane’s Breads wants to calculate its CAPEX to Operating Cash Ratio in order to get assess its current focus on growth against its planned growth strategy.
+Jane’s Breads wants to calculate its CAPEX to Operating Cash Ratio in order to assess its current focus on growth against its planned growth strategy.
 Below are snippets from the business’ financial statements, with the required inputs highlighted by red boxes:

 Using the formula provided above, we arrive at the following figures:

-Thank you for reading this article!
+Thank you for reading this CFI article!
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To learn more about related topics, check out the following resources:
+To learn more about related topics, check out the following free CFI resources: